eduherminio/texel-tuner/README.md

 ### get_initial_parameters
 This function retrieves the initial parameters of the evaluation in a vector form.
 Each parameter is an entry in `parameters_t`.

-If the ealuation used is tapered, each entry is an `std::array<double, 2>`, where the first value is the midgame value and the second value is the endgame value.
+If the evaluation used is tapered, each entry is an `std::array<double, 2>`, where the first value is the midgame value and the second value is the endgame value.

 If the evaluationis not tapered, the entry is just the plain value of the parameter used in the evaluation.